Hemionitis arifolia: How to Grow the Lovely Heart Fern

 The leaves are very delicate, and scorching is all too easy in direct light!

-It’s most familiar with bright but indirect light.
+This makes bright, indirect light the ideal light situation.
 If available, a North or East-facing windowsill is ideal.

 I keep all my ferns and terrariums on a shelf several feet away from a South-facing windowsill.
 They get around 200 foot-candles there during winter, which is on the low side, but they’re still doing well.